-- Each student is encouraged to meet at minimum once during the semester with an assigned faculty mentor to evaluate clinical progress and discuss program outcomes.
+- Each student is encouraged to contact their clinical coordinator through email with concerns about their clinical progress.
+A student is encouraged to meet at least once during the semester with an assigned faculty mentor to evaluate clinical progress and discuss program outcomes.
 This meeting should be initiated by the student.
-The coordinator may request additional meetings. - Failure to follow through with the meeting request or plan for success does not meet clinical course objectives. - Incomplete patients on the PATIENT RECORD/RECARE LIST charts will be evaluated at the mentor meeting. - The student will document all attempted communications with the patient in the patient chart. - The mentor coordinator will review notes, discuss with the student, and sign the clinical notes at the mentor meeting.
+The coordinator may request additional meetings. - Failure to follow through with the meeting request or plan for success does not meet clinical course objectives. - Incomplete patients on the PATIENT RECORD LIST charts will be evaluated at the mentor meeting. - The student will document all attempted communications with the patient in the patient chart. - The mentor coordinator will review notes, discuss with the student, and sign the clinical notes at the mentor meeting.